sanneduinkerx/progressive-web-apps-2021/README.md

     npm run start
     ```

-4. If you make changes and want the server to restart itself when making changes:
+    or If you make changes and want the server to restart itself when making changes:

     ```
     npm run dev
     ```

-5. Go to localhost
+4. Go to localhost
     ```
     http://localhost:3002/
     ```